orbeon/orbeon-forms-doc/form-runner/feature/forms-admin-page.md

 For each form definition the current user has access to, the following links are shown if allowed:

-* Link to the summary page: shown if the current user can perform either one of the read, update, or delete operations on the form.
+* Link to the Summary page: shown if the current user can perform either one of the read, update, or delete operations on the form.
 * Link to the new page: shown if the current user can perform the create operation on the form.

 ![Home Page](../../.gitbook/assets/home.png)